 It is known that switching arbitrarily between stable subsystems can lead to instability\cite{liberzon2003switching,liberzon1999basic}.
-It is necessary to constrain the switching of such subsystems by imposing dwell time conditions in order to make the overall system stable.
 In \cite{hespanha1999stability}, an average dwell time condition based on multiple Lyapunov functions is developed for stabilizing switched systems.
 In \cite{daafouz2002stability}, the authors propose a linear matrix inequality-based condition to check for the existence of a quadratic Lyapunov function for proving the asymptotic stability of a switched discrete system.
-In \cite{hespanha2004uniform}, LaSalle's Invariance Principle is extended to switched linear systems to deduce asymptotic stability using multiple Lyapunov functions whose Lie derivatives are negative semidefinite.
-In \cite{lin2009stability}, a survey of results for the stability of switched linear systems is presented and the problem of stabilizability of switched systems is analyzed.
-Multiple Lyapunov functions for analyzing Lyapunov stability and iterated function systems as a tool for Lagrange stability is proposed in \cite{branicky1998multiple}.
+In \cite{hespanha2004uniform}, LaSalle's invariance principle is extended to switched linear systems to deduce asymptotic stability using multiple Lyapunov functions whose Lie derivatives are negative semidefinite.
+In \cite{lin2009stability}, a survey of results for the stability of switched linear systems is presented, and the problem of stabilizability of switched systems is analyzed.
+Multiple Lyapunov functions for analyzing Lyapunov stability and iterated function systems as a tool for Lagrange stability are proposed in \cite{branicky1998multiple}.
 Invariance-like results for nonautonomous nonlinear switched systems are developed in \cite{kamalapurkar2018invariance}.
-Switched systems analysis of output feedback systems and observers have also been studied in the literature.
+Switched systems analysis of output feedback systems and observers have been studied in the literature.
 The switching method in \cite{Astolfi2020_tac} analyzes switching between locally and globally converging observers with asymptotic stability.
 A composite output feedback control law is derived in \cite{Prieur2011_tac} that switches between locally and globally asymptotically stable output feedback controllers.